-- After all scoring anomalies were resolved and Phase 2 of the review process was completed, the rank order list of Applicants, with Panel recommendations, was forwarded to the Selecting Official for an Allocation determination. - The Selecting Official made Allocation determinations based on the \$7.0 billion in allocation authority available for the NMTC Program for the combined CY 2015 - CY 2016 Allocation round which includes \$7.0 billion authorized by the PATH Act of 2015 and made available for the NMTC Program under the amended CY 2015-16 NOAA published in the Federal Register on April 20, 2016. - In addition, Applicants that did not receive an award included those deemed to exhibit a critical deficiency, such as misrepresenting facts in the Application or in subsequent communication with the CDFI Fund; or the Application responses were contrary to the guidance provided in the Allocation Application materials, including the Application Q&A document.
-In the event that the Selecting Official's decision reversed or varied considerably from the Panel's recommended Allocation amount, the Reviewing Official reviewed the Application file and made the Allocation determination.
+- After all scoring anomalies were resolved and the Phase 2 review process was completed for the most highly ranked Applicants, the Panel's recommended Allocation amount was forwarded to the Selecting Official. - The Selecting Official made Allocation determinations totaling the \$3.5 billion in allocation authority made available for the NMTC Program under the CY 2017 NOAA.
+Allocation determinations were made in descending final rank score order until available allocation authority was exhausted. - Generally, Applicants that do not receive an Allocation include those found to be ineligible as well as those deemed to have exhibited significant deficiencies, for example, a track record that did not support an additional allocation, insufficient management capacity, failure to use prior NMTC allocation(s) in a manner that is generally consistent with the business strategy set forth in the allocation application(s) related to such prior allocation(s); and those whose Application responses were contrary to the guidance provided in the Allocation Application materials, including the Application Q&A document. - In the event that the Selecting Official's decision reversed or varied considerably from the Panel's recommended Allocation amount, the Reviewing Official reviewed the Application file and made the Allocation determination.

 Step 4.
-Final Award Determinations
+Non-Metropolitan Commitments and Final Award Determinations

-- Next, as provided for in the NOAA, the CDFI Fund reviewed the initial Allocation determinations to ensure that: (i) the proportion of Allocatees that are Rural Community Development Entities (Rural CDEs)2 was, at a minimum, equal to the proportion of highly qualified Applicants that were Rural CDEs; and (ii) at least 20 percent of all Qualified Low-Income Community Investments (QLICIs) made by Allocatees under the combined CY 2015 CY 2016 Allocation round would be invested in Non-Metropolitan Counties, based upon commitments made in their Applications. - The CDFI Fund reserved the right to make adjustments to the Allocatee pool to ensure these two objectives were met.
-The CDFI Fund did not need to add Rural CDEs to the awardee pool, since the proportion of Rural CDEs in the awardee pool (11.7%) was greater than the proportion of Rural CDEs in the highly qualified pool (11.5%). - With respect to the objective to have at least 20 percent of all Qualified Low-Income Community Investments (QLICIs) made in Non-Metropolitan Counties, the CDFI Fund reserved the right to require Applicants to commit up to their stated "maximum," as opposed to their stated "minimum," commitment for investing in Non-Metropolitan Counties.
-For the combined CY 2015 - CY 2016 Allocation round, the CDFI Fund will require Allocatees to invest their maximum commitment in Non-Metropolitan Counties.
+- Next, as provided for in the NOAA, the NMTC Program staff reviewed the initial Allocation determinations to ensure that: (i) the proportion of Allocatees that are Rural Community Development Entities (Rural CDEs)1 was, at a minimum, equal to the proportion of highly qualified Applicants that were Rural CDEs; and (ii) at least 20 percent of all QLICIs made by Allocatees under the CY 2017 Allocation round would be invested in Non-Metropolitan Counties, based upon commitments made in their Applications. - The CDFI Fund reserved the right to make adjustments to the Allocatee pool to ensure these two objectives were met.
+The CDFI Fund did not need to add Rural CDEs to the awardee pool, since the proportion of Rural CDEs in the awardee pool (19.2%) was greater than the proportion of Rural CDEs in the highly qualified pool (13.8%).

-2 A CDE that has a track record of at least three years of direct financing experience, has dedicated at least 50 percent of its direct financing dollars to Non-Metropolitan Counties over the past five years, and has committed that at least 50 percent of its NMTC financing dollars with this Allocation will be deployed in such areas.
+&lt;sup>1 A CDE that has a track record of at least three years of direct financing experience, has dedicated at least 50 percent of its direct financing dollars to Non-Metropolitan Counties over the past five years, and has committed that at least 50 percent of its NMTC financing dollars with this Allocation will be deployed in such areas.